-Eat Smaller Meals, More Frequently
+Sensible Snacking Tip #1: Eat Smaller Meals, More Frequently

 The traditional three square meals a day recommendation is a thing of the past.
-If you want to keep your metabolism and energy going strong, focus instead on eating five or six smaller meals throughout the day.
+If you want to boost your metabolism and keep energy levels going strong, focus instead on eating five or six smaller meals throughout the day.
 Make sure each meal contains a good source of lean protein such as chicken, turkey, fish, tofu, or reduced-fat dairy, and load up on fiber-rich veggies and legumes.
 Both protein and fiber will help fill you up and tide you over until your next meal.

-Identify Mood Triggers
+Sensible Snacking Tip #2: Identify Mood Triggers

-Distract Yourself and Wait It Out
+Sensible Snacking Tip #3: Distract Yourself and Wait It Out

 The next time the craving for a particular food hits, distract yourself.
 Go for a walk, play on the computer, call a friend—anything that gets your mind off food.
 If after 20 minutes the urge has not passed, go ahead and have a small portion.
 If you completely deny yourself, you’re more likely to indulge later on.

-Drink a Glass of Water
+Sensible Snacking Tip #4: Drink a Glass of Water

-Avoid Eating In Front of the TV or Computer
+Sensible Snacking Tip #5: Avoid Eating In Front of the TV or Computer

+Ever accidentally snacked your way through a whole bag of chips or popcorn during a movie or while you were playing around on the computer?
+If you answered “no,” you’re either telling a fib or you’re very disciplined.
 Snacking while you are engrossed in a TV program or a computer task can cause you to ignore portions and distract you from heeding feelings of satiety.
 It’s better to take a break to eat.
 That way, you’re aware of exactly what—and how much—you are putting into your body.

-Don’t Buy Foods You Can’t Resist
+Sensible Snacking Tip #6: Don’t Buy Foods You Can’t Resist

+If you know that cake and cookies are your weakness, don’t buy them.
+I know this sounds like a no-brainer, but resisting the urge at the grocery store is where it starts.
 Take it a step further by purging your refrigerator and cupboards of unhealthy items.
 Instead, stock up on healthy foods like almonds, fresh veggies with humus dip, and lean protein such as turkey deli meat, hard-boiled eggs, and reduced-fat string cheese so you have better snacking options.